Jump ahead to:

 What are the guidelines for posters and talks?

 Please see our Presentation Guidelines page for more information.
+It will be updated regularly.

-Can I connect with those going to the conference before arriving ?
+Can I connect with those going to the conference before arriving?